 CSC 201 Microcomputer Applications (3) F, Sp.
-(Same as MGT 201) Applications productivity software such as Microsoft Office® Word, Excel, Access, and PowerPoi for careers, school, and home.
-Impact of technology on society by computer informatic systems, networks, e-commerce, and the Internet is included.
-Previous computer exp rience recommended.
+(Same as MGT 201) Applications of productivity software such as Microsoft Office® Word, Excel, Access, and PowerPoint for careers, school, and home.
+Impact of technology on society by computer information systems, networks, e-commerce, and the Internet is included.
+Previous computer experience recommended.

 CSC 208 Discrete Structures I (3) F, Sp.
 (Same as MAT 208).
-This course is a study mathematical reasoning including the nature and methods of proof, relations as functions, combinatorics and graph theory, Boolean algebra, and applications of the topics.
+This course is a study of mathematical reasoning including the nature and methods of proof, relations and functions, combinatorics and graph theory, Boolean algebra, and applications of these topics.
 Attention will be given to the direct applications to computer science.
 Prerequisite: Credit or concurrent enrollment in MAT 177 and CSC 184.